HenrikSchumacher/Repulsor/README.md

 # Installation

+Either clone with

+    git clone --recurse-submodules

-After cloning make sure to run the following to connect all submodules to their repos.
+or clone as usual and then run the following to connect all submodules to their repos.

     git submodule update --init --recursive